-() Help Need help while registering?
+Weed Help While registering?
 Click on the Help icon (located in the top task bar) for answers to your questions.

-ELIGIBILITY CENTER REGISTRATION ESSENTIALS

-Below are some items you should have with you as you create an account at eligibilitycenter.org:
+ELIGIBILITY CENTER REGISTRATION ESSENTIALS Below are some items you should have with you as you create an account at eligibilitycenter.org:

-VALID EMAIL FOR STUDENT
+■ VALID EMAIL FOR STUDENT